pivotal/docs-platform-automation/docs/how-to-guides/installing-opsman.md

-Now, the `prepare-tasks-with-secrets` task will find required credentials in the config files, and modify the tasks, so they will pull values from Concourse's integration of Credhub.
+Now, the `prepare-tasks-with-secrets` task will find required credentials in the config files, and modify the tasks, so they will pull values from Concourse's integration of CredHub.

 The job will download the product now.
 This is a good commit point.